-- Your HIV infection will be confirmed.
-If there is no record available, you will have another HIV test.
-You may have to sign a separate consent form before having this test. - You will have a physical exam and will be asked about your health and medicines you have taken in the past and are taking now.
-Also, an EKG (electrocardiogram, a recording of the heart's electrical activity) will be done at this visit. - You will have about 3 tablespoons (45 mL) of blood drawn to measure your HCV viral load (the amount of HCV virus in your blood) and genotype (genetic makeup of the HCV virus), CD4+ cell counts (these are cells in your blood that fight infection), evidence of hepatitis B virus infection, and HIV viral load (the amount of HIV in your blood), and for routine safety tests.
-You will be told the results of these tests when they become available. - You will have a blood test to look for Serum Alpha-Fetoprotein (AFP) in your blood.
+HIV viral load (the amount of HIV in your blood), and for routine safety tests.
+You will be told the results of these tests when they become available.

+- You will have a blood test to look for Serum Alpha-Fetoprotein (AFP) in your blood.
 AFP is normally made by a fetus's liver and yolk sac.
 It's the main protein during the first three months of development.
 AFP greatly decreases by age 1 and should only be found in adults in very low levels.
 Some people with cirrhosis or chronic active hepatitis also have higher blood levels of AFP.
 You will be told the results of these tests when they become available. - If you are a woman able to become pregnant, you will be asked to give a urine or blood sample to see if you are pregnant.
 You will not be able to enroll in this study if you are pregnant.
-You will be told the result of the test when it becomes available. - If you have been diagnosed with cirrhosis (a liver disease) and have not had imaging (CT, MRI, or ultrasound) of your liver in the last 6 months you will have an ultrasound of your liver.
-An ultrasound is a non-invasive procedure - waves of sound will pass through your skin and bounce off of your liver.
-You will not feel these waves.
-A computer will collect the waves that bounce back and make a picture of your liver.
-You will be told the results of these tests when they become available.
+You will be told the result of the test when it becomes available. - If you are a male with a female partner who is able to become pregnant, you will be asked if your partner is pregnant.
+You will not be able to enter the study if you have HCV genotype 1a and your partner is pregnant